xatkit-bot-platform/xatkit-dev/README.md

 **All systems**

-- [JDK 8](https://www.java.com/en/download/).
+- [JDK 8](https://www.java.com/en/download/) (**exact version**).
 XDK requires a JDK to compile the different Xatkit components.
 Note that the Xatkit engine itself only requires a JRE to run and deploy bots.
 - Git
 - [Maven](https://maven.apache.org/)
 - *(Optional)* Eclipse Modeling Tools to install and edit Xatkit bots.
 Xatkit is developed on [Eclipse Modeling 4.11](https://www.eclipse.org/downloads/packages/release/2019-03/r/eclipse-modeling-tools).